SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

    Worth revisiting the discussion in the guide/reference to adjust wording there, now that it's a consequence of a general rule instead of a one-off rule specifically for in-out parameters.

+..
+Nate: I think this parenthetical just gets in the way:
+   (It's used again in the examples below to evenly share health points between players in a game.)

 Exclusive Access for Methods
 ----------------------------